 The Office of Student Life provides and promotes campus programming that is representative of the student population and is consistent with the mission of the College and the Division of Student Services.
 The programs enhance student success, enrich the College experience, and help encourage a sense of community while providing opportunities for leadership and personal development.

-The Office of Student Life is located in Room SC-110, in the Student Center of the Pitkin building, and can be reached at (201)-447-7215 and studentlife@bergen.edu.
+The Office of Student Life is located in Room L-123, in the Student Center of the Pitkin Education Center building, and can be reached at studentlife@bergen.edu and at (201)-447-7215.